S-T-A-C-K-W-O-R-K-S/exoDDoS-Load-Testing-Framework/readme.md

 > One-Time Commands

-1. `docker build -t exoddos:1.1.1 .`
+1. `docker build -t exoddos:1.2.0 .`
-2. `docker run -it --name exoddos -p 5557:5557 -p 8089:8089 exoddos:1.1.1`
+2. `docker run -it --name exoddos -p 5557:5557 -p 8089:8089 exoddos:1.2.0`

 > Reuse exoDDoS Container

 3. `docker start -ai exoddos`
 4. `docker stop exoddos`
+5. `docker ps -a` - utility command to display all local containers

 > Run As Debug User

-It is possible to run exoDDoS from a Docker container as a single ephemeral user, for debugging purposes, which overrides the built-in credentials file.
-To do so, append the `-e debug-user="USERNAME"` and `-e debug-pass="PASSWORD"` flags while executing the run command for the Docker container.
+It is possible to run exoDDoS as a single ephemeral user, for debugging purposes, which overrides the credentials file referenced in the codebase.

+To do so from a Docker container, append the `-e debug-user="USERNAME"` and `-e debug-pass="PASSWORD"` flags while executing the run command for the Docker container.

+Running exoDDoS as a debug user without Docker requires setting a pair of environment variables for the current terminal session, however achieving this depends on the shell in use.
+For instance, in PowerShell, the syntax would be `$ENV:debug-user="USERNAME"` and, respectively, `$ENV:debug-pass="PASSWORD"`.

 ***